niek-sidn/stiab/README.md

 *TODO*: why?
 It can only be /var/lib/knot/keys/*.mdb, but removing these results in new keys at every docker compose up (and thus a new DS etc.)

+## Preparations
-Prep (if running on real hardware or a dedicated host is impractical):
+If running on real hardware or a dedicated host is impractical you can use your favorite
 --------------------------------------------------------------------
 sudo -i
 incus launch images:ubuntu/noble --vm signerstraat incus shell signerstraat apt-get update && apt-get upgrade -y

+## install Git
+Should your host not have git already:
+`apt-get update && apt-get install git   # or possibly git-core`

 Install docker-ce
 ----------------------------